 |Employment income (EUR)||Tax credit amount (EUR)|

-In addition to the classic system of tax deductions provided for by the Italian tax code, the Law no. 21/2020, in view of a revision of the tax deductions and income support measures, introduced two further and distinct mechanisms for reducing taxes.
+In addition to the classic system of tax deductions provided for by the Italian Tax Code, the Law no. 21/2020 and the Italian Budget Law for FY 2021, in view of a revision of the tax deductions and income support measures, introduced two further and distinct mechanisms for reducing taxes.
+These measures were

-- The second, provides, starting from 1 July 2020, the recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 600 per year (FY 2020), in the case of incomes not exceeding EUR 28.000, provided, however, that the tax due, calculated net of only the tax deduction for employment income and assimilated income, is greater than zero.
+The recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 1,200 per year (TY 2022), in the case of incomes not exceeding EUR 15,000.

 Pension income tax credit